GENERAL | SUPER LATE MODEL | OUTLAW LATE MODEL

-B. Protests must be made within 15-minutes prior to start of the feature.
+B. Protests must be made within 15-minutes after the event in question.
 A cash bond of $500 per item being protested must accompany the protest and include specific description of each item being protested.
 All protests must be made to the head tech official in writing.

 B. Approved race car helmets only.
 No motorcycle helmets; no M-designated helmets.